-There are three basic ways to insure jewelry.
+There are three basic ways to get jewelry insurance.
 Each has its advantages and drawbacks.

 - As a rule, homeowner insurance or renter’s policy include coverage for the loss of personal property.
 But be aware that most policies will cap the maximum payout for all of jewelry – usually $1,500 to $2,500 – and only if it’s stolen or destroyed by fire or some other covered peril; it doesn’t cover loss or mysterious disappearance.
 Flush the ring down the toilet by accident and you’re SOL.
 And, you’ll also have to pay the deductible.
 This is generally the cheapest option.